TRaSH-Guides/Guides/CONTRIBUTING.md

 ### quality-profiles

-The quality-profiles hold the basic quality profile settings that you also see in Radarr/Sonarr GUI.
+The quality-profiles hold the basic quality profile settings that you also see in the Radarr/Sonarr GUI.

 ![image](https://github.com/user-attachments/assets/b2d743d8-0f1e-41bd-baa1-7ceaf52c43cc)